tejeez/geckokapula/hardware_v2/README.md

 If you want to change the current limit, check the [data sheet of the charger chip](https://datasheetspdf.com/pdf-file/1090540/NanJingTopPower/TP4054/1) and change resistor R2 value.

+## RF connections
+All RF connectors on the board are U.FL.
+Use pigtail cables to adapt them to your favourite RF connectors.

+13 cm band has its own connector, J3.
+It is used for both receiving and transmitting in the 2300-2900 MHz range.
+All lower frequency bands (13 MHz to 1.45 GHz) use the connector J5 for both receiving and transmitting by default.

+The PCB includes a low-pass filter (LPF) for the 70 cm band.
+RF matching circuits are also optimized for 70 cm but will work on other bands with somewhat reduced transmit power and receive sensitivity.

+For use on other bands, the LPF should be bypassed
+(by moving C82 and R78) and an external LPF should be connected between J5 and an antenna.
+Receiving lower bands without modification or external filtering is possible but the receiver is prone to harmonic mixing if a proper LPF is not used.
+This means you may hear spurious responses from higher frequencies, such as
+FM broadcast signals when trying to listen to HF, or 70cm band signals when trying to listen to 2m.

+J4 can be used as a separate receiving connector for frequencies below 1.45 GHz but a hardware modification is needed.
+To use J4, move capacitor C74 to connect receiving chain to J4 through TP5 (and to disconnect it from the RX/TX switch).

 ## Flashing and debugging
 The board has two alternative connectors for SWD.